lewk-io/CFToolsExtraLogging/README.md

 -|-|-
 'successfully picked' | `ActionPickLockOnCar` | Logs when a player successfully picks the lock on a vehicle.
 'failed to pick' | `ActionPickLockOnCar` | Logs when a player fails to pick the lock on a vehicle.
+'unlocked' | `ActionUnlockCar` | Logs when a player unlocks a vehicle.
+'locked' | `ActionLockCar` | Logs when a player locks a vehicle.

 ## Terms